FACULTY / STAFF

 3rd Grade Teacher

-My name is Mrs. Jessica Granato and I am thrilled to say that I have been teaching third grade here at St. James School for five years!
+My name is Mrs. Jessica Granato and I am thrilled to say that this will be my sixth year teaching third grade here at St. James!
 In addition to my experience with third grade, I also have experience working with special education and ESL populations.
 These experiences inspired me to continue my education after I graduated from North Park University with my Bachelor’s Degree in Elementary Education.
 I continued my education at North Park University for my Special Education LBSI endorsement and National Louis University for my English as a Second Language endorsement.
 In addition to these two endorsements, I also hold a Social Sciences endorsement.
-This summer I was thrilled to graduate from National Louis University with a Master’s of Education in Curriculum and Instruction.
+Last summer, I graduated from National Louis University with a Master’s of Education in Curriculum and Instruction.
 I love to learn and value education as a lifelong experience.
 I hope to instill this value in my students!

 What happens if I forget my homework or forget to do/complete my homework?